-The government has changed the deadline for obtaining a Real ID from October 2021 to May 23, 2023.
+The government has changed the deadline for obtaining a Real ID to May, 2025.
 Meanwhile, you may have questions.
 What is The Real ID?
 Do I really need it?
 By when?
 How and when can I get it?
 If so, you’ve come to the right place for answers.

 What’s the Real ID?

 The Real ID is a state-issued driver’s license or identification card that meets increased federal security standards.
 Real ID’s have a star on the upper right corner.
-Starting May 23, 2023 travelers must provide a Real ID or other approved form of identification such as a valid passport to board domestic airlines, access certain Federal facilities or visit military installations.
+Starting in May2025 travelers must provide a Real ID or other approved form of identification such as a valid passport to board domestic airlines, access certain Federal facilities or visit military installations.

 Who needs it?